ryrych/vim-ctrlspace-site/about.md

 permalink: /about/
 ---

-*vim-ctrlspace* is  your *Vim Space Controller* and comprehensive solution for your Vim editor providing:
+*Vim-CtrlSpace* is  your *Vim Space Controller* and comprehensive solution for your Vim editor providing:

 * Tabs / buffers / files management